 On 8 April 2008, the President of UKE approved a new reference interconnection offer (RIO) setting wholesale prices for origination and termination in accordance with the level of the incumbent's cost calculation results for 2007.
 However, the prices for WLR and flat-rate interconnection remained unchanged and were still set according to the NRA's own methodology.
 The incumbent was concerned that the reference offer was not consulted with market players, and that it included some services which were not part of the definition of the relevant market, and asked UKE to reanalyse the offer as a first step in the appeal process.

 Some regulatory uncertainty was still present in 2008, as WLR continued to be implemented on the basis of 17 dispute resolution decisions.
 Only one commercial agreement was signed with the incumbent's mobile arm and the costs were based on retail minus methodology.
-The weak legal status of the WLR decisions became apparent when, in June, the Polish Appeals Court questioned one of the decision without consultation.
+The weak legal status of the WLR decisions became apparent when, in June, the Polish Appeals Court questioned one of the decisions and suspended its application.
+UKE reacted by issuing ex officio a new six-month decision without consultation.
 It cited the need to urgently protect end-users and to ensure continuity of service.